 Leases - The Organization determines if an arrangement is a lease at the transition date.
-Operating lease right of use (ROU) assets and operating lease liabilities are recognized based on the present value of the remaining future minimum lease payments over the lease terms.
-The office lease does not provide an implicit rate, management has decided to use the riskfree rate of return based on the three and five-year treasury average rate available at the transition date in determining the present value of future lease payments.
-Lease expense for minimum lease payments is recognized on a straight-line basis over the lease terms.
+Operating and finance lease right of use (ROU) assets and operating and finance lease liabilities are recognized based on the present value of the remaining future minimum lease payments over the lease terms.
+The office lease does not provide an implicit rate of interest, management has decided to use the risk-free rate of return based on the three and five-year treasury average rate available at the transition date in determining the present value of future lease payments.
+When financing leases do not provide an implicit rate, management has decided to use the risk-free rate of return based on treasury rates available at the transition date in determining the present value of future lease payments.
+Lease expenses for minimum lease payments are recognized on a straight-line basis over lease terms.
 The office lease does not include any non-lease components.